hasherwi/hasherwi.github.io/README.md

 > Managed and mentored a team of Technical Instructors tracking individual KPIs.
 > Assisted in strategic planning to meet global demand for training courses, creating a dashboard to track the supply of unique instructor skills against the demand of specialized customers.
 > Advised enterprise and public sector customers on the direction of their training and implementations as a SME during the pre-sales process.
 My particular focus was the public sector, the intelligence community, and open-source software.
-> I was the global lead instructor for the “Amazon EKS for Developers” course, which required me to consult on the direction of new training products and updates, while also assisting new trainers with that and related courses.
+> I was a global lead instructor for all Amazon EKS courses, which required me to consult on the direction of new training products and updates, while also assisting new trainers with that and related courses [(Example Course: Running Containers on Amazon EKS)](https://drive.google.com/file/d/1Pc9A_8zyiezrhP3q6m_vG5mmGRwyqTTn/view?usp=sharing).
 > Delivered over 20 distinct courses to external, partner, and internal students.
 I specifically focused on public sector customers and strategic accounts.
 Course topics included Kubernetes, Development, DevOps, Architecture, Security, machine learning, and artificial intelligence, among others.
 > Created, advised on, and reviewed other new technical content including self-paced courses, live Twitch series, certification practice exams, and hands-on labs.
 > Presented at large-scale public events, including AWS re:Invent and the AWS D.C.
 Summit.